- Market Segments

 Landa Nanographic Printing® technology yields the lowest cost-per-sheet of any current digital print technology.
 It also offers a best-of-both-worlds solution.
 It combines the finest features of offset and digital print technology — high quality and speed with short-run, variable print flexibility.
 It eliminates the lengthy setup time requirements of offset, as well as the high price of printing digitally on B2 (29 in. / 750 mm) formats.

-The Landa Nanographic Printing® Presses generate throughput to 13,000 B1 (41 in. / 1,050 mm) sheets per hour.
+The Landa Nanographic Printing® Presses generate a throughput of 6,500 B1 (41 in. / 1,050 mm) sheets per hour.
 Using water-based Landa NanoInk® colorants with efficient, light-absorbing nanopigments, the press delivers a wide color gamut using CMYK, and match more than 75% of the Pantone color chart.

 Similar to offset presses – and unlike other digital presses — the Landa Nanographic Printing® Press supports any off-the-shelf stock without priming or pretreatment.
 It also operates side-by-side with offset equipment — no special environments needed — which maximizes overall output and operator productivity.